onap/policy-drools-applications/controlloop/common/policy-yaml/README-v2.0.0.md

 		}
 ```

-# Sample Code

-Sample code is available in this project: https://codecloud.web.att.com/projects/ST_POLICY/repos/com.att.ecomp.policy.controlloop.sample/browse

 # Use the YAML Specification to call the Create Policy API

-Now that you have a valid YAML specification, call the createPolicy API via the ECOMP Policy Platform API.
+Now that you have a valid YAML specification, call the createPolicy API via the ONAP Policy Platform API.

 # YAML Specification